ladunjexa-pbl/nextjs10-portfolio/README.md

 #### Step 2:

-HooBank using NPM (Node Package Manager), therefore, make sure that Node.js is installed by execute the following command in console:
+Next-Portfolio using NPM (Node Package Manager), therefore, make sure that Node.js is installed by execute the following command in console:

 ```bash
   node -v